razcore-rad/blender-addon-dev-watcher/README.md

 Some proposed workarounds include:

-1. refresh followed by disabling/enabling the addon from the `Preferences... > Add-ons` panel
+1. Refresh followed by disabling/enabling the addon from the `Preferences... > Add-ons` panel.
-2. using the `Reload Scripts` button
+2. Using the `Reload Scripts` button.

 ![](readme/reload-scripts.png)

-Both of these are horrible to work with.
+Both of these options are less than ideal.

 ## The Solution